-For the i-Vu® XT or TruVu $^{\text{TM}}$ router on an IPv6 network, all of the addressing is automatically obtained using the Device Instance that was set up on the controller setup pages.
+For the i-Vu® XT or TruVuTM router on an IPv6 network, all of the addressing is automatically obtained using the Device Instance that was set up on the controller setup pages.
 The Address fields are not displayed.

-· · · · · • • Address tab See: Setting Open device IP addresses (page 79) or Setting i-Vu® XT or TruVuTM device IP addresses (page 86, page 90) Example router IP Address Type the BACnet router's IP address that you got from the network administrator.
-172.16.5.3 NOTE If the i-Vu® Pro server will use a port other than 47808 for BACnet communication, type : ::cont number&gt; after the address For example, 172.18.64.38:47901.
-Subnet Mask Type the BACnet router's subnet mask that you got from the network administrator.
+Address tab See: Setting Open device IP addresses (page 77) or Setting i-Vu® XT or TruVuTM device IP addresses (page 84, page 87) Example router Specify a custom or DHCP IP Address Select this option, then enter values in the following fields.
+NOTE Open router only-The router's IP Address DIP switch must be set to: Assigned if using a custom IP address DHCP if using a DHCP IP address IP Address Type the BACnet router's IP address that you got from the network administrator.
+172.16.5.3 NOTE If the i-Vu® Pro server will use a port other than 47808 for BACnet communication, type : <port number=""> after the address.
+For example, 172.18.64.38:47901.</port> Subnet Mask Type the BACnet router's subnet mask that you got from the network administrator.
 255.255.0.0 Default Gateway Address Type the BACnet router's default gateway address that you got from the network administrator.
-172.16.1.1 Automatically Configure My Check this field for all BACnet routers in your system.
-BBMDs EXCEPTION If your system has more than 50 IP subnets, see Setting up BBMDs (page 92).
-Local Access Connection Open router only-If your network administrator gave you a custom IP address (not DHCP), you must connect to the router locally and then Download Address before i-Vu® Pro server can communicate with the router.
-See To set a controller's custom IP address in SiteBuilder (page 79).
-After the download is complete, click Module Status to verify the router's address. i-Vu® XT or TruVuTM router only-You cannot downloa SiteBuilder.
-See Setting i-Vu® XT or TruVuTM device I CCN tab This device is a CCN Gateway Check if router is a CCN Gateway.
-Enter Element Nu applicable. mber, and Baud Rate, if Leave unchecked if router is not a a CCN Gateway, e Element Number , and Baud Rate , if applicable. enter Gateway IP Address , Networks tab i-Vu® XT or TruVuTM router only-Shows the network applicable, lets you select the router port that each Notes tab These notes can also be seen on i-Vu® Pro Propertion es page.
+172.16.1.1 Automatically Configure My BBMDs Check this field for all BACnet routers in your system.
+EXCEPTION If your system has more than 50 IP subnets, see Setting up BBMDs (page 89).
+Local Access Connection Open router only-If your network administrator gave DHCP), you must connect to the router locally and the i-Vu® Pro server can communicate with the router.
+So IP address in SiteBuilder (page 77). en Download Address before the After the download is complete, click Module Status to verify the router's address. i-Vu® XT or TruVuTM router only-You cannot downloa SiteBuilder.
+See Setting i-Vu® XT or TruVuTM device IF

+CCN tab This device is a CCN Gateway Check if router is a CCN Gateway.
+Enter Element Number , and Baud Rate , if applicable.
+Leave unchecked if router is not a a CCN Gateway, enter Gateway IP Address , Element Number , and Baud Rate , if applicable.
+Networks tab i-Vu® XT or TruVuTM router only-Shows the network number, media type, and if applicable, lets you select the router port that each network will use.
+Notes tab These notes can also be seen on i-Vu® Pro Properties page.